Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

     * e.g. `sip:sprout.example.com:5054;transport=tcp;lr;orig;auto-reg`
 * `non_register_authentication` - controls when Sprout will challenge a non-REGISTER request using SIP Proxy-Authentication.
 Possible values are `never` (meaning Sprout will never challenge) or `if_proxy_authorization_present` (meaning Sprout will only challenge requests that have a Proxy-Authorization header).
 * `ralf_threads` - used on Sprout nodes, this determines how many worker threads should be started to do Ralf request processing (defaults to 25).
+* `impi_store_mode` - used to control how Sprout stores authentication challenges.
+The default is `impi` which means that challenges are written to a single memcached database table indexed by IMPI.
+There is another option, `av-impi`, where challenges are also stored in an old table indexed by (IMPI, nonce).
+This setting can be used to upgrade Clearwater to use the new database table without losing registration state.
+* `nonce_count_supported` - when set to 'Y' Clearwater permits authentication challenges with a nonce-count greater than 1.
+By default this option is not enabled.
+This option should **only** be enabled if your deployment uses an HSS (i.e. does not use Homestead-Prov) and an I-CSCF.
+If this is not the case enabling the option can expose certain security holes.

 ## Experimental options